Anti-social behaviour and breaches of contract

 “I have received complaints about my tenant disturbing neighbours with loud music and shouting.
 What can I do?”

-- Once the diary sheets have been submitted and reviewed, if the council believes the tenant is causing a nuisance, they will in the first instance write to the tenant and let them know a complaint has been made.
-In many cases this will solve the problem.
+- Once the diary sheets have been submitted and reviewed, and if the council believes the tenant is causing a nuisance, they will write to the tenant and let them know a complaint has been made.
+In many cases this may solve the problem.

 - The person complaining will be asked to complete diary sheets for a further 2-3 weeks to see if the problem persists.

-- If there is continuing evidence of nuisance the council will either install recording equipment, or arrange to visit and witness the nuisance themselves.
+- If there is continuing evidence of nuisance the council will either install recording equipment or arrange to visit and witness the nuisance themselves.

 Pets